jeff-hykin/rigorous_recorder/README.md

 - there is an an `x` and `y` value at each timestep <br>

 #### Example goal:
-- We want to get the average `x` value across all timesteps in episode 2 (I don't care what experiment they're from)
+- We want to get the average `x` value across all timesteps in episode 2 (we don't care what experiment they're from)

 Our timestamp data could look like: